EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * 8th Jan 2019.
 Charles.
 Topics for _Stan this month_ and new year's resolutions.
 * 10th Jan 2019.
 Sebastian.
 Including the Intel TBB?
 Path forward?
 * 10th Jan 2019.
 Sebastian.
 Major rewrite of AD tape for Multi-threading?
 Recommendation to move forward?
+* 10 Jan 2019.
+Andrew and Matthijs.
+Student who wants to do Ph.D. thesis on static analysis of probabilistic programs.

 ### Open Discussion Topics